AddAcTech/colorpicker/README.md

 I decided to make this proyect as my first Chromium Extension.
-To start using it follow the next steps (for Chrome browser):
+To start using it follow the next steps (for Chrome and Edge browser):
 1. Clone this repository
-2. Go to chrome://extensions/
+2. Go to chrome://extensions/ for Chrome or edge://extensions/ for Edge
 3. Enable the developer mode in the right top corner
 4. Click on "Load unpacked"
 5. Select the extension folder